What is EV Retrofitting Technology?

 As I mentioned, the first solution was to retrofit diesel buses with CNG, and now the time has come for the entire engine to be replaced with motors that are powered by either batteries or fuel cells.
 But yes, retrofitting is a plausible solution.

-What is Needed for Retrofitting your Petrol Car?
+What is Needed for Retrofitting a Petrol Car?

 Now that we know what retrofitting is, we can now learn what is needed to retrofit your car.